 Elizabeth Denham, UK Information Commissioner.

-The problem is that without understanding the scope of the personal data collected, you won’t know how to go about identifying what you’ve got, where it’s stored and how to secure it.
+The problem is that without understanding the scope of the personal data collected, you won’t know how to go about identifying what you’ve got, where it’s stored, how to secure it and protect data.

 Take a minute to consider your SharePoint implementation…